Get to know our Marketing & Communications Lead Catherine Goddard

 Meet Catherine Goddard, Littlepay’s Marketing & Communications Lead – based

-With the end of the year quickly approaching, we’re in a reflective state of mind, taking a moment to appreciate all the remarkable times Littlepay had in 2021.
+With the end of the year quickly approaching, we’re in a reflective state of mind, the team at Littlepay review and appreciate all the remarkable achievements we had in the last 12 months.

 This year saw us scale-up, growing our team and expanding into new territories.
 Everyone at Littlepay has contributed to this growth by working hard and collaborating well with our partners.
 Together, we have achieved many milestones in 2021.